Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Introduction

 The contributions and organisation of the article can be summarised as follows.
-In Section \ref{section:Preliminary}, after recalling some concepts pertaining to measure theory, optimal transport, set-valued and functional analysis, we derive new compactness and stability estimates for solutions of continuity equations in Proposition \ref{prop:Momentum} and Proposition \ref{prop:Gronwall} respectively.
-We then define solutions of \eqref{eq:IntroInc} for set-valued maps $V : [0,T] \times \Pcal_p(\R^d) \rightrightarrows C^0(\R^d,\R^d)$ in terms of velocity selections which are measurable for the standard Fr\'echet topology of the space of continuous functions (see Definition \ref{def:CompactConv} below).
-Then, in Section \ref{section:Peano}, we provide in Theorem \ref{thm:Peano} a novel existence result for solutions of \eqref{eq:IntroInc} in the situation where the right-hand side of the dynamics is Caratheodory and convex-valued.
+In Section \ref{section:Preliminary}, after recalling some concepts pertaining to measure theory, optimal transport, set-valued and functional analysis, we derive new compactness and stability estimates for solutions of continuity equations in Proposition \ref{prop:Moment} and Proposition \ref{prop:Gronwall} respectively.
+We then define solutions of \eqref{eq:IntroInc} for set-valued maps $V : [0,T] \times \Pcal_p(\R^d) \tto C^0(\R^d,\R^d)$ in terms of velocity selections which are measurable for the standard Fr\'echet topology of the space of continuous functions (see Definition \ref{def:CompactConv} below).
+Then, in Section \ref{section:Peano}, we prove a novel existence result for solutions of \eqref{eq:IntroInc} in Theorem \ref{thm:Peano}, under the mere assumption that the right-hand side of the dynamics is Caratheodory and convex-valued.
 We subsequently move on in Section \ref{section:Filippov} to the Cauchy-Lipschitz setting, and discuss the main results of the theory of differential inclusions that may be derived therein.
-In Section \ref{subsection:Filippov}, we start by establishing two far-reaching versions of the Filippov estimates, starting with a local one in Theorem \ref{thm:Filippov} and a global one in Corollary \ref{cor:GlobalFilippov}.
-Then, in Theorem \ref{thm:Compactness} of Section \ref{subsection:Compactness}, we show that the set of solution to \eqref{eq:IntroInc} is compact for the topology of uniform convergence when its right-hand side is convex-valued.
-In Section \ref{subsection:Relaxation}, we proceed to relax this latter assumption, and prove in Theorem \ref{thm:Relaxation} that in this case, the closure of the solution set coincides with that of the convexified Cauchy problem.
+In Section \ref{subsection:Filippov}, we start by establishing two far-reaching versions of the Filippov estimates, starting with a local one in Theorem \ref{thm:Filippov} and proceeding with a global one in Corollary \ref{cor:GlobalFilippov}.
+Then, we turn our attention to the topological properties of the solution sets of \eqref{eq:IntroInc} in Section \ref{subsection:Compactness}.
+In Theorem \ref{thm:Compactness}, we start by showing that the latter are compact for the topology of uniform convergence when the right-hand side of the dynamics has convex images.
+In Theorem \ref{thm:Relaxation}, we then relax the convexity requirement and prove that in this case, the closure of the solution set coincides with that of the convexified Cauchy problem.
 We finally close the paper by an appendix containing the proofs of several technical results and estimates.